The 9 Best Places to Eat in London

 This institution right next to Borough Market will take your passion for pasta to another level.
 You’ll be able to gorge on delectable homemade pasta in all shapes and sizes.
 The cacio e pepe is a crowd favourite, but this is a spot worth multiple revisits if you’re a true pasta enthusiast.
-As is the case for many of the best places to eat in London, there’s bound to be a queue outside Padella on any given evening.
+As is the case for many of these places, there’s bound to be a queue outside Padella on any given evening.
 But trust us when we say it’s worth the wait.
 Along with the original restaurant in London Bridge, there's a Padella in Shoreditch too.
 Because when the pasta is that good, one just isn't enough.
-If you're planning a visit to the original Padella during your tour of the best places to eat in London, Mellow Yellow is the place to go stay some post-pasta slumber.